PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-05 18:37:02
+Last updated: 2024-04-05 18:37:35
-Random Quote: There are only two reasons to date a girl you've already dated: breast implants. - Barney Stinson
+Random Quote: A dog who bites every owner he's had can only be disciplined with a firm hand.
+Or put down. - Gustavo Fring